markgowen/airbnb-clone/README.md

 # Airbnb Clone

 This project is an Airbnb clone built with Next.js, Tailwind CSS, Prisma, and MongoDB.
-It was developed by following a tutorial by Coding with Antonio.
+It was developed by following a tutorial by Code with Antonio.

 ## Features